elin525/CrossyRoad_Game/README.md

 # Crossy Road Game

-Crossy Road Game is a 3D game project developed as part of the "Intro to Game Design and Production" course in Spring 2024.
-The project implements player-controlled movement and collision detection, showcasing optimized game logic and asset management.
+Crossy Road Game is a 3D game project developed by using Unreal Engine, the project implements player-controlled movement and collision detection, showcasing optimized game logic and asset management.

 ## Contributor
 - Mark Raden